Buddhist funerals in Australia: saffron-robed monks beside a coffin at a light-filled service

 Mourning period49 days (Mahayana and Tibetan).
 Theravada marks the 3rd, 7th, 49th and 100th days.

-Key termsBardo (intermediate state between death and rebirth), Pamsukula (forsaken robe offered to monks), Ji ling (temporary spirit tablet in Mahayana tradition)
+Key termsBardo (intermediate state between death and rebirth, specifically Tibetan/Vajrayana), Pamsukula (forsaken robe offered to monks), An ling/Ji ling (arrangements for the spirit tablet during the Chinese Mahayana mourning period)

 Dress code for guestsWhite or muted colours.
 Black is acceptable in some traditions.
 Avoid bright colours, particularly red.
 Remove shoes if the service is in a temple.